SuKaiwen/Clothing-App/README.md

 To test:
 - go in to the project folder
-- run "npm start test"
+- run "npm run test"

 Gallery -->